malpasocodes/alfredcodesblog/content/posts/setup-venv-video.md

 +++

-Here's a short video on how to setup a Python Virtual Environment.
+Here's a short YouTube video on how to setup a Python Virtual Environment.

 {{< youtube hVxL-k5daDE >}}